-The person who manages or controls the workplace must take all reasonable steps to ensure that the site of the notifiable incident is preserved and not disturbed until a CAA HSU Inspector authorises you to do so.
+The person who manages or controls the workplace must take all reasonable steps to ensure that the site of the notifiable incident is preserved and not disturbed until a CAA Investigator authorises you to do so.

 The site may only be disturbed if:

 If a serious workplace incident occurs, then:

 If there are multiple businesses involved with the work, then one of the businesses should be nominated to notify the CAA.